 David Savill, Artistic Director of Age Exchange, said:

-“Age Exchange comes to Combat Stress 100 having delivered two National Lottery funded projects as part of the First World War Centenary programme.
+“We are absolutely delighted to be working in partnership with Combat Stress during its centenary year.
+Age Exchange is honoured to be working with veterans and their families to create a nationwide project which will enable the UK public to learn about and engage in the remarkable history of the charity and its ground-breaking work supporting military veterans for 100 years.
+Age Exchange comes to Combat Stress 100 having delivered two National Lottery funded projects as part of the First World War Centenary programme.
 Projects in the UK and in Germany explored the theme of the legacy of war in families, working with British and German children and grandchildren of First World War combatants.
 Both projects and the learning from them have played a key part in the thinking behind Combat Stress 100 and the partnership between our organisations.
 Combat Stress and Age Exchange would like to thank The National Lottery Heritage Fund for funding Combat Stress 100.”

 Read the latest article in the spring issue of Combat Stress magazine.